aayushbisen/bytebrewery/_posts/2024-01-12-binary-search.md

     }

     /**
-     * Here we have to find kth closest element we have given a K ex.
-3 and target is 45
+     * Here we have to find the kth closest element we have given a K ex.
+3 and the target is 45
-     * for the array = [10,20,30,40,50] so we have to find 3 closest element to 45
+     * for the array = [10,20,30,40,50] so we have to find 3 closest elements to 45
      * so, we will apply binary search to reach the closest position of the target and
      * then we have startIndex and endIndex and we will try to find kth closest element
      * so for that we should have to take two pointers left and right,
      *
-     * so left we will assign to endIndex and right we will assign it to startIndex
+     * so left we will assign it to endIndex and right we will assign it to startIndex
-     * why? because binary search breaks when endIndex cross startIndex so end will be left side and
+     * why? because binary search breaks when endIndex crosses startIndex so the end will be the left side and
-     * start will be right side.
+     * start will be the right side.
      *
      * and we have to handle some corner cases like
      * if left crosses 0 index and right crosses out of length index
      * and k > 0 so till then loop will continue and,
-     * we will take difference and in output list we will add the smaller value and move the pointer accordingly
+     * we will take the difference and in the output list we will add the smaller value and move the pointer accordingly
      *
      * and suppose one case if left crosses 0 index but k is still > 0 then we have to add all right side element
      * right?